-Taught by academic experts within their respective fields, our postgraduate taught programmes attract a large and active graduate community from all corners of the globe.
+Taught by academic experts within their respective fields, our postgraduate taught courses attract a large graduate community from all over the world.

 We were rated in the UK top 15 for research power in the latest Research Excellence Framework, with excellence and achievement in research and teaching remaining our priority.
 Our chief research strengths lie in security, social and global justice, contemporary political theory, international history, comparative politics, and British politics.